Experiential learning resources for the innovative educator

 Step 6: Reflections

 After students give their authentic presentation they will write a final reflection.
 The reflection piece is critical.
-They will not only look back on the content and what they've learned, but the experience in itself.
+They will not only look back on the content and what they've learned, but the experience itself.
 They will analyze their own strengths and weaknesses throughout the process and build on that moving forward.
+All of my PBL's include a reflection.

 Step 7: Final Evaluations

-Once students have completed projects, presented to an authentic audience, and reflected on the experience, they will present to you, the class, and if you wish, their community experts.
+Once students have completed projects, presented to an authentic audience, and reflected on the experience, they will present to you and the class.
 Audience members can provide feedback and if you wish, you may complete their final rubric at this time.

 Observe.
 Question.
 Explore.
 Share.